-Martin's stark landscape paintings often feature marginalized communities located on the fringes of American society.
-Martin's figurative work exists in the same realm as her landscapes.
-Portraits of Autism explores the relationship and impact autistic children have within their immediate family.
 Using visual art, this new body of work creates a platform for social awareness while opening up a discussion about available support systems, funding and housing for both children and adults diagnosed on the Spectrum.
 Each Portrait focuses in part on relationship, connection and methods of communication.
 This ongoing series follows the process a family goes through as their autistic child becomes an adult when access to Federally mandated funding is discontinued at the age of 21.

-She is represented by AMP Gallery Provincetown, MA, George Billis Gallery, Los Angeles, CA | Melissa Morgan Fine Art, Palm Desert, CA | MM Fine Art, South Hampton, NY
+Deborah Martin is represented by AMP Gallery, Provincetown, MA | George Billis Gallery, Los Angeles, CA | Melissa Morgan Fine Art, Palm Desert, CA | MM Fine Art, South Hampton, NY